 - damage to a fetus or unborn child

 - drowsiness or dizziness

 - danger to aquatic life

-In other words: there is plenty of evidence that the first listed ingredient in WD-40 can be very toxic.
+In other words: there is plenty of evidence that the first listed ingredient in WD-40 can be toxic.
 The level of risk, of course, will vary according to the exact ingredient and concentration, which is not information WD-40 is not willing to publicly disclose.
 Like similar products, acute effects will be more likely if someone ingests a lot of it in a short amount of time, while chronic concerns may be more likely if someone ingests it on a regular basis over a long period of time (such as in a work setting).

 Petroleum Base Oil

 Again, this could be a pretty wide range of ingredients (for example, Vaseline falls under this category).
-Despite their ubiquity, petroleum oils are not actually good for you (and yes, that includes Vaseline).
+Despite their ubiquity, petroleum oils are not actually good for you.

 These oils and jellies contain high amounts of polycyclic aromatic hydrocarbons (PAHs)—a compound that is naturally found in crude oil and coal.
 Over time, these compounds can build up in the body and cause adverse health effects to your central nervous system, cardiovascular system, kidneys, and G.I. tract.
 They’re also carcinogenic and can potentially disrupt hormone function as well.

 So even though we don’t know what exact ingredient is used here, it’s likely not a good one since nearly all of these petroleum-based products come with risk.